john-gzd/mikko-test/README.md

 # iBuildings
-This repository is intended to be shared with the iBuildings team in preparation for our upcoming meeting.
+This repository is intended to be shared with team in preparation for our upcoming meeting.